-Animal Crossing New Horizons tips and tricks: 10 essential hints
+Animal Crossing New Horizons tips and tricks: 10 essential hints for beginners

 Thankfully, everything on the island has value and Timmy and Tommy Nook are more than happy to give you cold, hard cash for anything you bring to them.
 Doesn't matter what it is, they'll buy it.

-The easy way to make cash quickly is note down the items they pay most for and seek those our more often.
+The easy way to make cash quickly is to note down the items they pay most for and seek those out more often.
 To be honest though, as they even buy weeds, pears and stuff that replenishes often, you will never find yourself without a means of income.

 4. Donate every unique item, sell everything else